Category Archives: Humor

 Updated!
 March 25, 2010 – Here’s a great 3 minute audio from Eagle Forum on when it comes to socialization, Homeschoolers Don’t Need It: Homeschoolers Don’t Need Socialization – Eagle Forum

-There is an essay of mine that has been passed around over the years, that deals with the homeschool socialization question.
+The following is an essay of mine that has been passed around over the years, that deals with the homeschool socialization question.
 It gets posted around every year or so on our IndianaHomeschoolers e-list.
 I thought I would pass it on and archive it here, for your enjoyment.
 If it makes you want to “skip school” and educate your children otherwise, I think that would be great!

 WARNING: This is supposed to be funny.
 If you don’t have a sense of humor, or believe that people who make jabs at public schooling are evil elitists, don’t read this.
 If you have the tendency to snort coffee out your nose while you’re reading funny things, don’t blame me.
 You’ve been warned.